sandbox-ai/buenArDa/README.md

 DataTrove processing pipelines are platform-agnostic, running out of the box locally or on a slurm cluster.
 Its (relatively) low memory usage and multiple step design makes it ideal for large workloads, such as to process an LLM's training data.

+This fork introduces the possibility to run the jobs on a k8s cluster.

 Local, remote and other file systems are supported through [fsspec](https://filesystem-spec.readthedocs.io/en/latest/).

 ## Table of contents